Whyalla: Media

 Whyalla is served by several radio and TV stations.
 Radio stations include 5YYY FM (Local community station), Magic FM (Commercial station based in Port Augusta), and 5AU/5CS (Commercial station based in Port Pirie).
-The local TV station is Southern Cross Seven.
+The local TV stations are Seven, Nine, and Network 10.

 The local newspaper, The Whyalla News, was first published on 5 April 1940, and is currently owned by Australian Community Media.
-Historically, another short-lived monthly newspaper called the Whyalla Times (January - October 1960) was also printed for the town by E.J.
+Historically, another short-lived monthly newspaper called the Whyalla Times (January – October 1960) was also printed for the town by E.J.
 McAllister and Co., from its premises in Blythe Street, Adelaide.
-Another publication called Scope (May 1973–November 1982) was also printed in the town.
+Another publication called Scope (May 1973 – November 1982) was also printed in the town.
 According to the State Library, "Scope was a monthly regional magazine in newspaper format published by the Willson family of the Whyalla News.
 It was issued as an insert to six local newspapers: the Recorder (Port Pirie), Transcontinental (Port Augusta), Eyre Peninsula Tribune (Cleve), Port Lincoln Times, West Coast Sentinel (Streaky Bay) and Northern Argus (Clare)."

 Tourism

 The industrial and cultural history of Whyalla is accessible to tourists via several museums and public tours.

 Visitors can view the ex-HMAS Whyalla from the Lincoln Highway and take a guided tour of it via the Whyalla Maritime Museum.
 The ship is a retired World War II-era corvette and was the first ship built in the city of Whyalla during the war.
 It was relocated to the highway in 1987.
 The Whyalla Maritime Museum features various displays commemorating the town's ship building and mining history, including miniature replicas of various ships and a model railway diorama.
 Further displays introduce visitors to the region's natural and indigenous cultural histories.

 Tours of the Whyalla Steelworks allow visitors to view the production of long products at the working plant.
-Tours departing from the Whyalla Visitors Centre.
+Tours depart from the Whyalla Visitors Centre.

 The town's development and social history is presented at the volunteer-run Mount Laura Homestead National Trust Museum, which is located near the Westlands shopping centre.

 One of the main tourist attractions of Whyalla is the world-renowned beach, and the many attractions based around it.
 Especially the shops and pop-ups in the car park.